History of the franchise in Ireland: Sex

 Women's suffrage developed as in Great Britain.
-In England and Wales, an 1894 act allowed women to vote for the local authorities established in 1888; the Local Government (Ireland) Act 1898 replicated both the 1888 authorities and the 1894 suffrage in Ireland.
+In England and Wales, the Local Government Act 1894 allowed women to vote for the local authorities established by the Local Government Act 1888; the Local Government (Ireland) Act 1898 replicated both the 1888 authorities and the 1894 suffrage in Ireland.
 The Representation of the People Act 1918 allowed all men over 21 and most women over 30 to vote in parliamentary elections.
-The Second Dáil resolved to hold a general election in June 1922 for an assembly which would be both the Third Dáil of the soon-to-be-defunct Irish Republic and a Provisional Parliament for the nascent Irish Free State.
+The Second Dáil resolved to hold a general election in June 1922 for an assembly which would be both the 3rd Dáil of the soon-to-be-defunct Irish Republic and a Provisional Parliament for the nascent Irish Free State.
 The republican minority wanted the franchise for this election to be equal for men and women, but the pro-Free State majority argued it was impractical and unlawful to change the 1918 franchise.
 Both sides were motivated by the belief that young women tended to be republican.
 The Second Dáil did agree that, if the post-election government, which was responsible to the new assembly, were to collapse, the consequent election would be on "Adult Suffrage".
 The 1922 Constitution of the Irish Free State reduced the voting age for women in elections for Dáil Éireann (the lower house) from 30 to 21, the same as for men.
 This was retained by the 1937 Constitution of Ireland.